Cyprus Registered Companies that may also be taxed elsewhere

 Generally and globally – making of high-level decisions that set the company’s general policies

-Generally and globally the place of effective management is the place where the key management and commercial decisions that are essential to conduct the work of the entity as a whole are essentially made.
-The key element in the control and direction of a company’s operations is the making of high-level decisions that set the company’s general policies, and determine the direction of its operations and the type of transactions it will enter.
+Generally and globally the place of effective management is the place where the key management and commercial decisions that are essential to conducting the work of the entity as a whole are essentially made.
+The key element in the control and direction of a company’s operations is the making of high-level decisions that set the company’s general policies and determine the direction of its operations and the type of transactions it will enter.
 It is different from the day-to-day conduct and management of its activities and operations, which is not ordinarily regarded as an act of central management and control.
 However, for small companies, their day-to-day conduct and management of a company’s operations might also be an exercise of management and control.

 The type of strategic decisions taken – Investment policies, buying and selling of shares or significant assets, appointing officers

-Exercising management and control of a company can involve setting investment and operational policy including buying and selling of stock or significant assets, appointing company officers, overseeing and controlling those appointed to carry out the day-to-day business of the company, and matters of finance, including determining how profits are used and the declaration of dividends.
-Matters of company administration such as keeping a company’s share register, accounts, payment of dividend, are not acts of central management and control.
+Exercising management and control of a company can involve setting investment and operational policy including buying and selling of a stock or significant assets, appointing company officers, overseeing and controlling those appointed to carry out the day-to-day business of the company, and matters of finance, including determining how profits are used and the declaration of dividends.
+Matters of company administration such as keeping a company’s share register, accounts, payment of dividends, are not acts of central management and control.

 The directors’ knowledge is also relevant.
-A lack of knowledge sufficient to enable them to make decisions, suggests they are not the real decision makers.
+A lack of knowledge sufficient to enable them to make decisions, suggests they are not the real decision-makers.

 If an outsider actually dictates or controls the decisions made by the directors, the outsider will exercise management and control of the company.
-It is therefore important that company’s directors must not be directed by outsiders or company shareholders, but rather should act independently in the interests of the company.
+It is therefore important that the company’s directors must not be directed by outsiders or company shareholders, but rather should act independently in the interests of the company.